How To Measure a Bathroom For Tile Accurately: What You’ll Need & Tips

 Other factors for measuring bathroom tile

-The ease with which you can return the tiles is an important factor in measuring bathroom tile.
+The ease with which you can return the tiles is an important factor to consider.
 A brick-and-mortar store may accept sealed, full-box returns for full value or for full value minus a stocking fee.
 Online tile suppliers may require you to pay to ship back unused tile.

 Having some extra tile on hand has its benefits.
 Over time, installed tile may crack and need to be replaced.
 Or you may wish to use the tile for smaller applications within the bathroom, such as for a sink backsplash.